OUTLINE OF 18TH CENTURY ASTRONOMY

 1721 - Berkeley proposes matter-space interaction

-1722 - Graham discovers diurnal variation of declination.
+1722 - Graham discovers daily shift of geomagnetic feild

 1724 - Maraldi shows corona is part of Sun, not Moon